aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 #### Spline split at location of LM1

-The `horizontal tangent` is calculated by drawing a horizontal line above the tip of the biface using the tangent as a `common contraint`, and the horizontal plane as the `independent constraint`.
+The `horizontal tangent` is calculated by drawing a horizontal line above the tip of the biface using the tangent as a `common constraint`, and the horizontal plane as the `independent constraint`.
 To split the 3D spline at the location of the horizontal tangent, a `reference point` was inserted at the location of the `tangent` in the 2D sketch (light